Full field X-ray Scatter Tomography: Introduction

-Full-field X-ray imaging employs an extended beam to simultaneously illuminate a wide region of a subject.
-This allows a camera to image the region of interest with a single exposure, and supports time-resolved imaging or \gls{ct} without the need to translate the subject or detector.
 A disadvantage of full-field illumination over other geometries such as sheet or pencil-beam illumination is that additional paths exist for multiply-scattered photons to reach the detector.
 This is also true for the case of transmission imaging, even with anti-scatter grids.
 In both cases, conventional \gls{ct} reconstruction approaches cannot resolve these paths and they thus contribute to a background signal.
-At higher energies such as those used for human patient imaging, the ratio of multiply-scattered to singly-scattered photons exiting the sample increases.
+At higher energies than those studied here, which are required for human patient imaging, the ratio of multiply-scattered to singly-scattered photons exiting the object increases.
 This makes full-field illumination problematic for tomography due to the increased difficulty of isolating the full photon-path history.
-In applications such as small animal imaging, the sample size and elemental composition involved allow lower energy X-ray illumination, below $\sim$40\unitspace\si{keV}.
+In small animal imaging, the object size and elemental composition involved allow lower energy X-ray illumination, below $\sim$40\unitspace\si{keV}.
 At these energies it becomes viable to consider scatter tomography with full-field illumination because multiply-scattered photons are reduced in energy with each Compton scattering event, typically associated with an increase in attenuation.
-At the same time the additional scattering paths increase the mean total path length within the sample.
+At the same time, the additional scattering paths increase the mean total path length within the object.
 These effects combine to reduce the unwanted background and, as we show, make full-field scatter tomography feasible.